 The US Business Gold Card has an annual fee of US$295, without much in the way of credits to offset the fee.

 Instead, the card’s value proposition lies in its unique 4x earn rate in the categories of US technology purchases, shipping, advertising, dining, gas, and airfare.
 The 4x earning rate applies to the two categories with the highest spend on each billing statement, up to a combined total of US$150,000 per calendar year.

 In particular, the US Business Gold is a very popular card for businesses who spend lots of money on online advertising.
-I’ve spoken to quite a few Canadian-based Amazon vendors, for example, who all have their sights set on the US Business Gold; once they get the card and can generate 4x US MR points on their ad spend, they’re playing the game on easy mode.
+Canadian-based online vendors, for example, would do well to get the US Business Gold and generate 4x US MR points on their ad spend.

-If you can’t maximize these spending categories, however, I’d say that the US Business Gold is also best suited to a one-year holding period, with the main prize being the signup bonus of 90,000 US MR points.
+If you can’t maximize these spending categories, however, I’d say that the US Business Gold is also best suited to a one-year holding period, with the main prize being the staggering welcome bonus of 130,000 US MR points.

 Applying for Amex US Business Cards for Canadians